gematik/poc-dsr-documentation/content/en/docs/rfcs/dsr-rfc-04/_index.md

 ## Device Token (device_token)

-* sent from GSM to TrustClient to PEP (or directly from GSM to PEP)
+* sent from Device Management Service (GMS) to TrustClient to PEP (or directly from GMS to PEP)
 * contains standard values from OAuth2.0 Certificate-Bound Access Tokens and
     * verdict_json ( Google Integrity API)
     * assertion (iOS)